Spoiler warning: story spoilers for Doom Eternal and Doom 2016 follow.

 Even King Novik, leader of Doomguy’s former brothers-in-arms the Night Sentinels, warns him against continuing the fight, offering various feeble reasons: the Hell Priests driving the invasion were once Sentinels, humans are “no longer your people to save,” and – worst of all – if you continue you might make Heaven mad.
 When I first watched this scene at the Doom Eternal preview event, without a full understanding of who Novik was, I thought it irritatingly out-of-character to see Doomguy kneel to anyone.
 Now, I imagine I see a hint of contempt in his body language as he gets to his feet and turns his back, disgusted at the cowardice of his former king.

-And that’s really all that needs to be said.
+And that’s all that needs to be said.
 Doomguy doesn’t care about the consequences because whatever they are he can always just shoot them as well.
-This is a man who loads himself into a cannon and fires himself headfirst through a wall just to get from A to B. The problems we face today, while serious, are not as serious and far more complicated than a global demonic invasion.
-But it sure would be nice if we could just f***ing punch them too.
+This is a man who loads himself into a cannon and fires himself headfirst through a wall just to get from A to B. The problems we face today, while serious, are not as serious, nor as simple, as a global demonic invasion.
+But it sure would be nice if we could just fucking punch them too.